The Rector's Palace

-The Rector's palace is the most impressive building of great historic and artistic value.
+The Rector's palace is one of the most impressive buildings in Old Town Dubrovnik and of great historic and artistic value.

 Construction of the palace